Remarks on motives of abelian type: Murre's conjectures and motives of abelian type Proof of Theorem

-\begin{corollary} Let $\Omega$ be a universal domain that contains $k$.
-Assume Murre's conjecture (D) for products of curves over $\Omega$.
-Then Murre's conjectures (A), (B), (C) and (D) hold for products of curves over $k$. \end{corollary} \begin{proof} A product of smooth projective curves over $\Omega$ is finite-dimensional \cite[Corollaries 4.4 \& 5.11]{Kimura} and has a Chow--K\"unneth decomposition.
-By assumption, products of curves over $\Omega$ satisfy Murre's conjecture (D).
-By Proposition \ref{basechange2}, products of curves defined over the function field of a curve over $\Omega$ satisfy Murre's conjecture (D).
-It follows from Theorem \ref{XX}, by a straightforward induction on the number of curves involved in the product, that Murre's conjecture (B) holds for products of curves.
-If $X$ is a product of $n$ curves, then $\h(X) \otimes \h(X)^\vee = \h(X \times X)(-n)$.
-It is then clear that if $X \times X$ satisfies Murre's conjecture (B), then so does $\h(X) \otimes \h(X)^\vee$.
-Thus, Proposition \ref{indC} shows that Murre's conjecture (C) holds for products of curves. \end{proof}
+\begin{theorem} Let $\Omega$ be a universal domain that contains $k$.
+Murre's conjecture (D) for products of curves over $\Omega$ implies Murre's conjectures (A), (B), (C) and (D) for motives over $k$ which are of abelian type. \end{theorem} \begin{proof} Let $M$ be a motive over $k$ which is of abelian type.
+Then $M_\Omega$ is isomorphic to a direct summand of the motive of a product of smooth projective curves over $\Omega$.
+We claim that, under the assumption that products of curves over $\Omega$ satisfy Murre's conjecture (D), products of curves over $\Omega$ satisfy Murre's conjectures (A)--(D).
+Indeed, a product of smooth projective curves over $\Omega$ is finite-dimensional \cite[Corollaries 4.4 \& 5.11]{Kimura} and has a Chow--K\"unneth decomposition.
+By $(3) \Rightarrow (4)$ in Proposition \ref{basechange}, products of curves defined over the function field of a curve over $\Omega$ satisfy Murre's conjecture (D).
+It follows from Theorem \ref{XX}, by a straightforward induction on the number of curves involved in the product, that Murre's conjecture (B) holds for products of curves over $\Omega$.

-\begin{proposition} Let $M$ be a motive over $k$ which is finite-dimensional and which has a Chow--K\"unneth decomposition.
-Assume that $M$ satisfies Murre's conjecture (B) or (D).
-Let $N$ be a direct summand of $M$.
-Then $N$ satisfies Murre's conjecture (B) or (D), respectively. \end{proposition} \begin{proof} The Chow--K\"unneth decomposition $\bigoplus_{i \in \Z} M_i$ of $M$ defines a K\"unneth decomposition of $M$ modulo homological equivalence.
-The K\"unneth projectors are central in $\End_\hom(M)$.
-Therefore, as a direct summand of $M$, the motive $N$ has a K\"unneth decomposition.
-Thus, by finite-dimensionality, $N$ has a Chow--K\"unneth decomposition $\bigoplus_{i \in \Z} N_i$, where each $N_i$ is isomorphic to a direct summand of $M_i$.
-This yields the proposition. \end{proof}